digital-land/digital-land/content/guidance/pipeline/index.md

 We may also be able to identify and correctly map typos.
 For example, we can confidently map both `HazourdousSubstances` and `HazardousSubtances` to the correctly spelled header: `HazardousSubstances`.

 {{% cta-box %}}
-We found ~800 different [column headers](https://github.com/digital-land/brownfield-land-collection/blob/master/index/count/column.csv) that were submitted to the brownfield land data collection, and which we have attempted to map against 20 headers in the standard.
+We found ~800 different [column headers](https://github.com/digital-land/brownfield-land-collection/blob/master/index/count/column.csv) that were submitted to the brownfield land data collection.
+We have attempted to map these against 20 headers in the standard.
 {{% /cta-box %}}

 ## 5. Harmonise